-Space Pirates and Zombies – An Indie Game Review
+Space Pirates and Zombies – What We Think

 At first glance, SPAZ is reminiscent of those good old highly addictive Flash-based strategy games but the ship development elements and graphics elevate this game beyond its predecessors.

 Ever heard of a sci-fi space RPG with both space ships AND zombies?
 Well, you have now.
 The zombies are well represented in SPAZ, and make a great addition to an already overcrowded game sub-type.
 I would not describe SPAZ as original, but it certainly does make a good stand against the other games in this genre.

 Even the title screen is a feast for the eyes.
 The background displays a space battle with various ships flying in and out of the screen, shooting at each other.
 The tutorial turned out to be very basic, but useful, since some things were just things that I couldn’t have thought of myself.
 I felt that the dialogues were too long, but they did provide some background information.
 It is revealed that groups of people were trying to get to the core of the galaxy, where the most fuel (known as REZ) can be found.

 The complex upgrade system and the mining system are both amazing, if not wholly unique.
 After a few hours of play, I had become familiar with the other challenging systems.
 These allow you to create, fly and destroy spaceships.
 For players familiar with strategy games, these processes won’t take long to learn.

 What really sets SPAZ apart from other similar games is the graphics.
 Older games of this type often had dull, unoriginal and often blurry sprites.
 SPAZ’s graphics are amazing, and a really refreshing alternative to the lesser titles in this genre.
 However, some of the zombie vessel designs are just…disturbing.
 They’re oftentimes a stack of useless components that can be found in an old tool kit, but covered in purple vomit.
 But, I guess, that that’s the point of zombie ships: to frighten you.